-- apabilities in practice - Cellular Pathology emonstrate leadership and management within the laboratory setting for the benefit of of patient care.
-Descriptors Describes and explains the structure, resources and legislation surrounding laboratory practice Demonstrates awareness of developments, both scientific and managerial, that may affect the organisation and delivery of Pathology services (e.g. commissioning) Demonstrates ability to write a business case and draw upon the expertise and opinions of others in this process Demonstrates understanding of method validation Demonstrates ability to effectively use Internal Quality Control and External Quality Assurance information to diagnose and resolve analytical problems GPCs Domain 1: Professional values and behaviours Domain 2: Professional skills Practical skills Communication and interpersonal skills Dealing with complexity and uncertainty Domain 3: Professional knowledge Professional requirements National legislative requirements The health service and healthcare systems in the four countries Domain 4: Capabilities in health promotion and illness prevention Domain 5: Capabilities in leadership and team working Domain 6: Capabilities in patient safety and quality improvement Domain 7: Capabilities in safeguarding vulnerable groups Evidence Workplace-Based Assessments to inform decision a laboratory and other convises offectively in the investigation se laboratory and other services effectively in the investigation, and management of patients, relatives, and the deceased.
+Cellular pat Cellular pathology specialty CiPs 8.
+Able to demonstrate leadership and management within the laboratory setting for the benefit of patient care.
+Descriptors Describes and explains the structure, resources and legislation surrounding laboratory practice Demonstrates awareness of developments, both scientific and managerial, that may affect the organisation and delivery of Pathology services (e.g. commissioning) Demonstrates ability to write a business case and draw upon the expertise and opinions of others in this process Demonstrates understanding of method validation Demonstrates ability to effectively use internal quality control and external quality assurance information to diagnose and resolve analytical problems GPCs Domain 1: Professional knowledge Domain 2: Professional skills Practical skills Communication and interpersonal skills Dealing with complexity and uncertainty Domain 3: Professional values and behaviours Professional requirements National legislative requirements The health service and healthcare systems in the four countries Domain 4: Capabilities in health promotion and illness prevention Domain 5: Capabilities in leadership and teamworking Domain 6: Capabilities in patient safety and quality improvement Domain 7: Capabilities in safeguarding vulnerable groups Evidence to inform decision Workplace-based assessments